avapolzin/avapolzin.github.io/_projects/quench_list.md

     Limits are indicated by arbitary large, unidirectional error bars and uncertainties are shown where available from the literature.
 As always, please refer to the original references for more detailed information about individual measurements.

-    When using the discrete and qualitative "isolation" criterion, the mapping is 0 = dwarf group, 1 = backsplash/massive neighbor, 2 = likely backsplash/near massive group, 3 = possibly backsplash, 4 = possible extreme backsplash, and 5 = isolated.
+    When using the discrete and qualitative "isolation" criterion, the mapping is 0 = dwarf group, 1 = backsplash, 2 = likely backsplash, 3 = possibly backsplash, 4 = possible extreme backsplash, and 5 = isolated.
 </div>

 While all reported quenched, isolated, low-mass galaxy candidates are included here for completeness, it is worth noting that the sample is not homogeneous.
 Some of these candidates are potentially higher mass and subject to AGN feedback and other processes not as readily seen in low mass dwarfs.
 Candidate quenched, isolated ultrafaint dwarfs (log<sub>10</sub>(M<sub>star</sub>/M<sub>⊙</sub>) < 6) may be susceptible to the effects of reionization in addition to environmental and feedback mechanisms that impact more massive galaxies, though galaxies for which reionization is the primary mechanism to which quenching is attributed are not included here.
 Further, galaxies are identified using various definitions of both "quenched" and "isolated".